shivanshudwivedi/DexM-Movies/README.md

 1. Get information about a specific book
 2. See the rating of a specific book
 3. See the list of books and the ratings for each of them provided by a specific user
 5. See the books that a user read along with the information about those books and the ratings that the user provided for each of them

+## Libre Architecture